-Trench drains are the unsung heroes of water control.
+Trench drain systems are the unsung heroes of water control.

-Alternately called troughs, channels or gutters, trench drains really do play a big role in controlling water.
+Alternately called troughs, channels or gutters, trench drain systems really do play a big role in controlling water.
 They evacuate surface water, contain chemical spills and protect utility lines.

 With solid covers or grating that sit flush with the adjoining surface, trench drains are commonly made by pouring concrete around a form or modular channel.
 Some trench drains are polymer based while others use metal liners to aid in channel crafting, chemical resistance, and slope formation.

 Characterized by its long length and narrow width, the cross section of the drain is a function of the maximum flow volume anticipated from the surrounding surface.
 Channels can range from inches to feet in width, and have depths that can reach 4 feet.

 Trench drain is commonly seen in our daily lives and frequently overlooked.
 Look around the sidewalk at your local outdoor plaza or down the aisles of your neighborhood garden center.
 You’ll see it in a parking lot or at the base of a driveway sloping down to a loading dock or garage door.
 These are typical examples of trench drain being used for stormwater evacuation.
 The fluid being evacuated is rain water that is usually directed to a storm sewer.